na-na-hi/renget/archive/rzimh.md

 With that, they blasted off in a blur.

 The police quickly moved in to collect the villain.
 Inigo and his friends made their escape up one of the rooftops overlooking the battlefield.
 Inigo smiled ear to ear, he had only seen his classmates briefly during the summer festival and they hadn't talked since the summer break.
 As soon as others were out of earshot.
 He hugged his friends from behind, adrenaline still pumping.
 "Guys!
-Haven't seen you two in rescue gear for awhile.
+Haven't seen you two in rescue gear for a while.
 That was crazy!
 It's so good to see you two!"

  "Hey!
 Watch where you're touching!"
 Yui yelled in jest, "Seriously, it's been way too long.
 I missed kicking ass with you losers."